Search the GHTC website

 Why is DoD’s role in global health R&D important??Why is DoD’s role in global health R&D important?

-While DoD research first and foremost aims to protect service members overseas from local diseases, it also helps generate vaccines, drugs, and other health tools to combat diseases that are endemic in the world’s poorest places.
+While DoD research first and foremost aims to protect service members while overseas, it also helps generate vaccines, drugs, and other health tools to combat diseases that are endemic in the world’s poorest places.
 Additionally, because DoD focuses on producing health tools for austere settings like the battlefield, the tools it advances are often well-suited for use in low-resource communities worldwide.

 DoD research is unique in spanning across all stages of R&D, from basic research to late-stage clinical development and manufacturing, making it the only US agency that can single-handedly advance a single technology from early research to end-stage product.